psaitu/swift-style-guide/README.md

 }
 ```

-This organization helps other programmers read what is important first.
+Such organization helps others to reach important content earlier.
 It saves time, confusion and improves readability.

 ## General naming

-Names of `class`, `struct`, `enum`, enums cases, `typealias`, `protocol` and generic types’ names should be capitalized.
-Moreover, generic types’ names should preferably start with `T` letter, then `U`, `V` and so on.
+Names of classes, structs, enums, enum cases, typealiases, protocols and generic types should be capitalized.
+Generic types' names should start with letter `T`, when `U`, `V` and so on.

-All names should be written in camel case manner and should be meaningful and compact.
-Try to ask yourself if name explains the behavior or role of class, struct etc. Correct naming is very important for other people working with your code, because it defines some expectations about it.
+Names should be meaningful and compact, written in camel case manner.
+Try to ask yourself whether the name of a type sufficiently explains its behavior.
+Meaningful naming is very important to other developers, because they define some expectations about their own roles.

-It is strongly misadvised to name `class`, `struct`, etc.mon with keywords like `Manager`, `Helper` or `Utility`, because they’re meaningless and its role can be easily misunderstood.
+It is strongly misadvised to name suffix your types with words like `Manager`, `Helper` or `Utility`, because they're meaningless and their role can be easily misinterpreted.

-## Functions naming and arguments
+## Function and argument naming

-Functions names should be as much descriptive and meaningful as possible.
-Try to express the intent of a function in its name keeping it compact at the same time.
+Function names should be as descriptive and meaningful as possible.
+Try to express its intent in the name, by keeping it compact at the same time.

-Functions’ arguments should be descriptive.
-Remember that you can use shorter arguments names to use in function implementation while in invocation they can be more meaningful for user.
-The first argument’s name can be a part of a function name:
+Arguments should also be descriptive.
+Remember that you can use argument labels, which may be more meaningful to a user.

+The first argument's name can be a part of the function's name:

 ```swift
 func convertPoint(point: CGPoint, toCoordinateSystem system: CoordinateSystem) -> CGPoint
 ```

-or its name can be explicitly required:
+Or its label can be explicitly required:

 ```swift
 func convert(#point: CGPoint, toCoordinateSystem system: CoordinateSystem) -> CGPoint
 ```

-Use default values for arguments in situations when function expects any value, so it can be omitted, or most of the time argument would have some specific value.
-If function doesn’t require a particular value in argument, it is good to make this argument optional and make it implicitly `nil`.
+Use default values for arguments where a function expects any value or some specific value most of the time.
+If a particular argument is not required for a function, it's good to make it optional and `nil` by default.

 ```swift
 func describe(#operation: Operation, includingOperationError error: NSError? = nil) -> String